fastsitephp/fastsitephp/website/app_data/docs/en/install-php-on-windows.md

 </div>

 ### Web Platform Installer
-Microsoft’s Web Platform Installer can be used to install multiple version of PHP both on regular desktops (Windows 10, etc) for development and on Windows Servers for production.
+Microsoft’s Web Platform Installer (WebPI) can be used to install multiple version of PHP both on regular desktops (Windows 10, etc) for development and on Windows Servers for production.
 * https://www.microsoft.com/web/downloads/platform.aspx

 ### Alternative Development Environments for PHP with Windows